QUAGZA/DCT-Protcol/README.md

 - `docs/LOCAL_DEV.md` for the Anvil workflow.
 - `contracts/README.md` for deployment and upgrades.
 - `contracts/DELEGATION_FRAMEWORK.md` for the MetaMask delegation caveat setup.

+*This was a collaborative project for a hackathon*